 There are some practical tips to create a conducive atmosphere for sleeping such as turning off all ambient light (even small LEDs), keeping the room a bit cool, or using a sound machine.
-Even when these “sleep hygiene” aids are unavailable though, a 15 minute exercise of sitting up and paying attention to your body and breath, letting your mind gravitate back towards the present moment whenever it wanders off into thoughts, can work wonders.
+But even if these “sleep hygiene” aids are unavailable, a 15-minute mindfulness exercise can work wonders!

 Bonus – When You First Wake Up